-Learning experience design (LXD) is the elegant integration of learning science and engagement.
-Too often, however, we see tarted-up content dump and lots of superficial attempts to remedy the problem: quiz-show templates, click-to-see-more, scores, and the like.
+Learning Experience Design (LXD) is the elegant integration of learning science and engagement.
+Too often, however, we see tarted-up content dumps and lots of superficial attempts to remedy the problem: Quiz-show templates, click-to-see-more, scores, and the like.
 We can, and should, go deeper.
 There are two problems here—one on the learning science side and one on the engagement side.
 Further, while good guidance exists on the learning science side, there’s less guidance on the engagement side.
-While there are robust principles and very useful tips and tricks, they’re not well pulled together.
-What’s needed is a systematic approach aligning elements to create meaningful motivation, creating a safe space to remove anxiety, and steadily building confidence.
+While there are robust principles and useful tips and tricks, they’re not well integrated.
+What’s needed is a systematic approach that aligns elements to create meaningful motivation, resulting in a safe space to remove anxiety and steadily build confidence.

 In this session, you will learn: